 What is Jardiamet?

-Jardiamet is a combination of 2 medicines, empagliflozin and metformin, in a single tablet.
-Jardiamet is used to treat type 2 diabetes.
+Jardiamet is used to treat type 2 diabetes and protect your kidneys and heart.
+It is a combination of 2 medicines, empagliflozin and metformin, in a single tablet.
 Read more about type 2 diabetes.

 - The usual dose of Jardiamet is 1 tablet 2 times a day.

 - Always take Jardiamet exactly as your doctor has told you.

 - The pharmacy label on your medicine will tell you how much to take, how often to take it and any special instructions.

 - Timing: Take Jardiamet 2 times a day, in the morning and the evening.
 Jardiamet is best taken with or just after food, or a meal, to lessen the chance of stomach upset.

 - Drink plenty of water: When you start taking Jardiamet, your may pee more but this gets better over a few weeks.
 Drink enough water so you don't get thirsty.
 If you've been told by your doctor to limit how much you drink, talk to your healthcare team.

 - Avoid or limit alcohol while you are taking Jardiamet: It may affect your blood glucose control and increase your risk of side effects.